-Page C. Spiess received a BS in Biochemistry (ACS certified) from Eckerd College, and a MS and PhD in Pharmacology & Toxicology from the University of California, Davis.
+Page C. Spiess received a BS in Biochemistry (ACS certified) from Eckerd College, and a Master of Science and Ph.D. in pharmacology and toxicology from the University of California, Davis.
 Spiess joined the Departments of Chemistry and Biochemistry at Norwich University in 2017 and has since taught many chemistry and biochemistry courses.
-In the past few years, Spiess has also developed multiple new courses for NU including Chemistry of Weapons of Mass Destruction, and worked with CGCS to develop online offerings of CH101/CH102 courses for the RN to BSN program.
+Spiess has developed multiple new courses for NU including Chemistry of Weapons of Mass Destruction, and worked with CGCS to develop online offerings of CH101/CH102 courses for the RN to BSN program.

-Spiess was named as an inaugural Fellow of the NU Institute for Innovation in Teaching and Learning in 2021, and also serves as Chair of the NU campus Academic Integrity Committee.
-Her other service work includes advising various NU student clubs, promoting STEM education and mentoring in underrepresented groups in Vermont, and engagement in justice, diversity, equity, and inclusion initiatives within the community.
+Spiess was named an inaugural Fellow of the NU Institute for Innovation in Teaching and Learning in 2021.
+She serves as campus Academic Integrity Officer, Summer School Coordinator, and Assistant Dean of Learning Fundamentals.
+Her other service work includes advising NU student clubs, promoting STEM education and mentoring in underrepresented groups in Vermont, and engagement in justice, diversity, equity, and inclusion initiatives within the community.

 1 (802) 485-3301